Meet Winston, the Paws In Training Answer Dog

 How much does it cost to train a dog or cat?
 The cost is contingent on what you’d like your pet to learn.

 Most obedience problems and many behavior problems can be resolved in a single session.
-Behavioral work to address fears, phobias, anxiety and aggression typically take two sessions which are scheduled bi-weekly or monthly depending on the particular behavior being addressed.
+Behavioral work to address fears, phobias, anxiety and aggression may require an additional session in 6-8 weeks depending on the particular behavior being addressed.

 One can never guarantee the behavior of an animal or the behavior of its owner for that matter.